 When the surfing craze dawned, club members were called upon to perform an ever-widening range of actions.
 The lifeguards rescued many ‘surfies’ from rips along the coast and many surfers became respected and long serving active members of the Service.

-In 2004, the club celebrated its 75th Jubilee, while notable events in recent years include the response to the Rena oil spill in 2011 and the three-week search for 5-year-old Jack Dixon, tragically washed off rocks near the base of Mauao in 2014.
+In 2004, the club celebrated its 75th Jubilee, while notable events in recent years include the response to the Rena oil spill in 2011, the three-week search for 5-year-old Jack Dixon, tragically washed off rocks near the base of Mauao in 2014.
 While ultimately unsuccessful, the search for Jack shone the light on the lengths local clubbies go to, with a massive community outpouring of support.

 Notable achievements through our history

-- The first club to establish a rescue radio network.
+- 1980’s — First club to establish a rescue radio network & dedicated beach patrol vehicle

 - 2003 — First club in NZ to employ a full-time head coach